j0hax/coolbox/README.md

 This image has minor tweaks to the upstream fedora-toolbox:

 - DNF no longer prompts for confirmation
-- RPM Fusion and Microsoft's VS Code repositories are enabled
+- RPM Fusion and Microsoft's repositories are enabled (Including VS Code and Powershell)
+- DNF5 is installed and symlinked to `dnf` by default

 ## Installation
 To use coolbox as the default toolbox image, simply execute